Quantum gravity states, entanglement graphs and second-quantized tensor networks: The quantum information tool of Tensor Networks

 The MPS of Eq.~\eqref{mps} can be expressed as another type of tensor network decomposition, called projected entangled-pair states (PEPS).
 Let $|\epsilon_i\rangle\in \h_{i}\otimes \h_{i}$ be a maximally entangled state between the right ancilla of site $i$ and the left ancilla of site $i+1$.
 Consider the operator $P_i : \h_{i-1}\otimes \h_{i}\rightarrow \h_1$ projecting the ancilla states to the $s$-spin state:

 The matrix product state of Eq.~\eqref{mps} can then be written as follows:

 Such a tensor network decomposition is thus built up from maximally entangle ancilla pairs (making up the links of the network) which are projected to physical spins (the network sites).
 Here we considered a one-dimensional system, a spin chain, but the PEPS decomposition can be easily generalised to higher dimensional systems.
-Before showing that, we outline how an entanglement entropy area law arises in a simple one-dimensional PEPS: the state of a transitionally invariant system.
+Before illustrating this point, we show that in a simple one-dimensional PEPS, specifically the state of a transitionally invariant system, entanglement entropy is bounded by an area law.
 To start note that, since the reduced density matrix $\rho_{1,2,...,M}$ for the first $M$ spins has rank bounded by $d_M$, the entanglement entropy $S(\rho_{1,2,...,M})$ satisfies

 We assume that all the auxiliary systems have dimension $D$, and site $N$ is connected to site $1$, i.e. $A^s_i\in M_{D \times D}$ $\forall i$.
 The state of the translationally invariant spin chain thus takes the following form: